 Another key role is recruiting and training the people who deliver the classes.
 Franchisees are also responsible for all lesson plans and providing software and peripherals to clients.

 ComputerXplorers has developed a centrally operated system that generates appointment for franchisees.

 Why is the ComputerXplorers franchise a good investment?

-Home-based franchises such as ComputerXplorers have the potential to return substantial profits because of the fact business overheads are low.
+Home-based franchises such as ComputerXplorers have the potential to return substantial profits and significant monthly turnover because of the fact business overheads are low.

-Information and computing technology skills are crucial for both educational purposes and in the workplace, meaning demand for the services provided by ComputerXplorers franchisees looks set to continue.
+Information and computing technology skills are crucial for both educational purposes and in the workplace, meaning demand for the amazing array of services provided by ComputerXplorers franchisees looks set to continue.

 In addition, the market is substantial:

 • There are currently 11m children in the UK.

 • The number of nurseries currently stands at around 34,000.